-How to Obtain a Thai Police Report or Background Check
+How to Prepare to Get a Report or Background Check

 There are a number of reasons one might need to obtain a police report or criminal background check from the Royal Thai Police, the most common being your permanent employment in Thailand with a Thai organization.
 The process is relatively easy if you show up prepared.
 In almost any interaction with the Thai government, you will need your passport and visa.
 But in this case, that's not all you'll need.

 What to Bring

 - A copy of your passport (bring your actual passport with you as well).

 - Your current Thai visa or visa waiver stamp.

 - Your work permit (bring the physical permit and a copy).